neurosim/DNN_NeuroSim_V2.1/README.md

 6. For the usage of this tool, please refer to the user manual.

 ## References related to this tool
-1. X. Peng, S. Huang, H. Jiang, A. Lu and S. Yu, "DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for On-chip Training," in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, doi: 10.1109/TCAD.2020.3043731.
+1. X. Peng, S. Huang, H. Jiang, A. Lu and S. Yu, ※DNN+NeuroSim V2.0: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators for On-chip Training, *§ IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems*, doi: 10.1109/TCAD.2020.3043731, 2020.
 2. X. Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019.
 3. X. Peng, R. Liu, S. Yu, ※Optimizing weight mapping and data flow for convolutional neural networks on RRAM based processing-in-memory architecture, *§ IEEE International Symposium on Circuits and Systems (ISCAS)*, 2019.
 4. P.-Y. Chen, S. Yu, ※Technological benchmark of analog synaptic devices for neuro-inspired architectures, *§ IEEE Design & Test*, 2019.